KwesiNavilot/utag_ucc_welfare/readme.md

 ## UTAG-UCC Welfare

 The UTAG-UCC Welfare platform is a project commissioned by UTAG-UCC with a goal to digitize its activities.
-The system provides a convenient and go-to point for all members to request and track and their membership benefits, while affording the executives the ease of working on the request.
+The system provides a convenient and go-to point for all members to request and track their membership benefits, while affording the executives the ease of working on the request.

 The system features: